YUASA-Ryo/Hand-Pose-Estimation-Model-and-Data-Set/README.md

 ### Other: Hand poses that do not belong to Pose 1 through Pose 5.

 The dataset includes 1,000 samples for each of the poses shown in Figure 6-1.
+It consists of 14 hand poses, including poses inspired by Japanese fingerspelling and naturally relaxed hand shapes.

 ## Pre-trained Models